NC State Research Image Contest

 - You retain all copyright and equivalent rights but grant permission for North Carolina State University to use, reproduce, distribute, and/or release the work to the public in any manner and in any medium without payment of any fee, and in perpetuity.

 - North Carolina State University reserves the right to use contestants’ names and works for educational publicity and/or promotional purposes, including website or exhibition of winning entries.
-You understand that the works will be shared with reporters covering these awards and for promotion of the competition itself.
-You hereby give North Carolina State University nonexclusive rights to use your name, likenesses, quotes and submissions for educational publicity and/or promotional purposes.
+You understand that the works will be shared with reporters covering these awards and for the promotion of the competition itself.
+You hereby give North Carolina State University nonexclusive rights to use yo name, likenesses, quotes and submissions for educational publicity and/or promotional purposes.
 This includes but is not limited to website display, print materials and exhibits.

 - You hereby agree to indemnify North Carolina State University, its trustees, ofﬁcers, agents, and employees, from any and all claims, demands, and liabilities (including attorneys’ fees) incurred as a result of a ﬁnal judgment or settlement or any claim or legal proceeding arising out of or resulting from a breach or claimed breach of the foregoing representations and warranties.